Why we are running this study

 How we use your data

-If you participate in this study, we (the research group led by Juliana Gerard at Ulster University and Dana McDaniel at the University of Southern Maine) will have access to
+If you participate in this study, we (the research group led by Juliana Gerard at Ulster University) will have access to

 - webcam recordings and other data collected during this session